 Cutting costs: Employing remote workers can reduce operating costs ranging from office space to office supplies.
 For example, with a full-time remote workforce, a company can reduce real estate expenses by $10,000 per employee per year.

-You can save on salaries by paying distributed workers competitive salaries relative to the cost of living in their city.
-Companies also report fewer unscheduled absences from remote workers, who can take care of a sick child or make an appointment without taking a full day off work.
+Companies also report fewer unscheduled absences from remote workers.
+Employees can take care of a sick child or make an appointment without taking a full day off work.
 Fewer absences can create significant savings for a business.

 The Drawbacks of Having a Remote Workforce

-Despite the many benefits of telecommuting, it’s not necessarily the right fit for all businesses or all individuals, and managers can still face some challenges when dealing with a distributed workforce.
+Despite the many benefits of telecommuting, it’s not necessarily the right fit for all businesses or all individuals.
+In fact, managers can face some challenges when dealing with a distributed workforce.
 Fortunately, you can overcome these obstacles with a little effort.

 Finding the right employees: As discussed above, the wider you search, the more talent you’ll find.
 However, it can be tough to find team members who thrive in a remote work environment.
-Candidates without remote work experience may think they like working from home, but ultimately wind up feeling lonely, forgotten about, or directionless.
+Candidates without remote work experience may think they like working from home.
+But, sometimes employees can wind up feeling lonely, forgotten about, or directionless.

 To be productive, a remote employee should be self-motivated, organized, and disciplined.
 You might not be able to assess these skills right away, so you might want to give candidates a mock assignment before hiring them or institute a trial period for new hires.

-Communication: Contact between managers and remote workers is limited, which can make it challenging to build relationships.
+Communication: Some workplaces question how to work remotely, and if there are communication challenges associated with remote work.
+Contact between managers and remote workers is limited, which can make it challenging to build relationships.
 You can’t simply stroll over to an employee’s office to ask a question or talk about weekend plans.

 With a remote workforce, there is a greater potential for unclear or lack of communication, so it’s imperative for managers to set clear goals and expectations around communication and deliverables.
 They should also make an effort to be in frequent contact with remote workers in order to monitor their progress and diminish feelings of isolation.
 Emails, phone conversations, and video conferencing are popular options, but you can also use messaging apps and online chat tools.